DigitalDataServices/GeocortexTimeSlider/readme.md

 This custom `ShowTimeSliderControl` command can be easily invoked by creating a new `I want to...` Menu Item and setting `ShowTimeSliderControl` as the `Command` (the `Command Parameter` field should be left blank).
 This provides the end-user with an instantly familiar path to redisplaying the Time Slider widget after it has been hidden.

-### Custom Modifications ###
+### Limitations ###

-The custom Time Slider JavaScript library that has been made available on [GitHub](https://github.com/) is fully functional and can be added to any of the supported Geocortex HTML5 Viewers listed in the [Requirements](#requirements) section.
+The custom Time Slider JavaScript library that has been made available on [GitHub](https://github.com/) is fully functional and can be added to any of the supported Geocortex Viewer for HTML5 listed in the [Requirements](#requirements) section.
 However, the Time Slider widget, in its current implementation, is limited to only displaying Year-based temporal ranges.

 While it is possible to extend the widget's capabilites to include the display of Month, Day, or even Hour-based temporal ranges, such custom modifications would need to be implemented in-house by [Digital Data Services, Inc.](http://www.digitaldataservices.com/dds-contact-dds)